The Stone of Odin

 The Odin Stone, recorded by Elizabeth, Marchioness of Stafford, in 1805.

-A fine example of just how binding the Odin Oath was once considered appears in the folklore surrounding the Orkney pirate, John Gow.
+A fine example of just how binding the Odin Oath was considered to be appears in the folklore surrounding the Orkney pirate, John Gow.

 While Gow was in Stromness, he supposedly fell in love with a Miss Gordon, the daughter of a local merchant.